 The following image shows one possible setup of an Email Module:

 URL Modules are very helpful to refer to, for example, support tickets on other platforms.
-As with all Collector Modules, the main benefit of their use lies in the ability to check the format of the end user input.
-In this type, for instance, the module would verify if the end user actually provided a URL.
+As with all Collector Modules, the main benefit of their use lies in the ability to check the format of the visitor input.
+In this type, for instance, the module would verify if the visitor actually provided a URL.

 In many use cases, number rows serve as identifiers to understand the customer case better.
 A Number Module supports you in verifying unique, number-based IDs such as an order number, so you can ensure a valuable service experience for your customers.